Columbian mammoth: Natural traps

 Many specimens also accumulated in natural traps, such as sinkholes and tar pits.
 The Mammoth Site in Hot Springs, South Dakota, is a 26,000-year-old, roughly 40 m-long sinkhole that functioned for 300 to 700 years before filling with sediment.
 The site is the opposite scenario of that in Waco; all but one of the at least 55 skeletons—additional skeletons are excavated each year—are male, and accumulated over time rather than in a single event.
 Like modern male elephants, male mammoths primarily are assumed to have lived alone, to be more adventurous (especially young males), and to be more likely to encounter dangerous situations than the females.
 The mammoths may have been lured to the hole by warm water or vegetation near the edges, slipping in and drowning or starving.
 Isotope studies of growth rings have shown that most of the mammoths died during spring and summer, which may have correlated with vegetation near the sinkhole.
 One individual, nicknamed "Murray", lies on its side, and probably died in this pose while struggling to get free.
 Deep footprints of mammoths attempting to free themselves from the sinkhole's mud can be seen in vertically excavated sections of the site.

 Since the early 20th century, excavations at the La Brea Tar Pits in Los Angeles have yielded 100 t of fossils from 600 species of flora and fauna, including several Columbian mammoths.
 Many of the fossils are the remains of animals that became stuck in asphalt puddles that seeped to the surface of the pits, 40,000 to 11,500 years ago.
 Dust and leaves likely concealed the liquid asphalt, which then trapped unwary animals.
 Mired animals died from hunger or exhaustion; their corpses attracted predators, which sometimes became stuck, themselves.
 The fossil record of the tar pits is dominated by the remains of predators, such as large canids and felids.
 Fossils of different animals are found stuck together when they are excavated from the pits.
 The tar pits do not preserve soft tissue, and a 2014 study concluded that asphalt may degrade the DNA of animals mired in it after an attempt was made to extract DNA from a Columbian mammoth.

-A site in at airport construction area in Mexico nicknamed "mammoth central" is believed to have been the boggy shores of an ancient lake bed where animals were trapped 10,0000 to 20,000 years ago.
+A site in an airport construction area in Mexico nicknamed "mammoth central" is believed to have been the boggy shores of an ancient lake bed where animals were trapped 10,000 to 20,000 years ago.
 Human tools have been found at the site.
 It remains unclear whether the 200 Columbian mammoths found there died of natural causes and were then carved by humans.
 Some have hypothesized that humans drove the Columbian mammoths into the area to kill them.
 The site is only 12 mi from artificial pits which were once used by humans to trap and kill large mammals.